 Collective Worship time is distinct from curriculum time.
-However, in St Lawrence School, Collective Worship will, at times, feature aspects of the curriculum, which will enhance the experiences of pupils by reflecting on the work done in classes.
-For example, when children lead assemblies based on a poem with religious context or when sharing part of a topic they have studied.
+However, in St Lawrence School, Collective Worship will, at times, feature aspects of the curriculum, which will enhance the experiences of pupils by

 The headteacher is responsible for the collective worship in the school and keeps a record of these.